bassamelobeid/flutter-deriv-api/docs/docs/roadmap/index.md

 # Roadmap

+You can find Gantt view of the roadmap in our [clickup space](https://app.clickup.com/20696747/v/g/kqknb-686695)

 ## Pricing Service Roadmap

 Here is our roadmap for the mid-term future.
 The primary goal is to get to the